 - 1. Wells exempted or partially exempted by local rule: - a.
 Wells exempted by local rule: - i.
 A well that was in use prior to the effective date, that is used solely for domestic use, and that was drilled, completed, or equipped so that it is incapable of producing more than 25,000 gallons of groundwater per day is an exempt well. - ii.
 A well that, after the effective date is drilled in full compliance with these rules, that is used solely for domestic use and that is completed, equipped and maintained so that it is incapable of producing more than 25,000 gallons of groundwater per day, shall be an exempt well from and after the completion.
 [Amended July 12, 2005] - iii.
 A new or existing well which is used for the purpose of monitoring water levels and/or water quality and is not to be produced under any exemption or permit issued by the District shall be registered as an exempt well.
-[Added July 2, 2019]; or - iv.
-The drilling and production of a rig supply well to supply water solely for a rig or equipment that is actively engaged in drilling a well to produce water, shall meet the following requirements to be exempt from public hearings; (i) meets all applicable spacing requirements as noted in District Rule 4.1; (ii) the rig supply well is located on the property on which the drilling rig is located, or within the contiguous boundaries of the property in which the drilling rig is located; (iii) the rig supply well is used with a rig that is actively engaged in drilling production well ; (iv) the water is produced solely for the purpose of providing water that is necessary for the actual drilling of the production well; - v.
-Plugged within ninety (90) days after the completion of the well; or - vi.
-Converted into a District monitoring well. - b.
-Wells partially exempted by local rule: - i.
-Wells that are not produced for 180 consecutive calendar days, or more, in any twelve consecutive calendar months, that are less than 80 feet in depth, and that produce groundwater from the Brazos River Alluvium or the Little River Alluvium for the nonwasteful use by the Owner to raise livestock or agricultural crops, are exempt from production fees, and the public hearing and spacing requirements.
-[Amended May 12, 2020]
+[Added July 2, 2019] [Amended April 11, 2023]; or - supply well to supply water solely for a water well rig or equipment that is actively engaged in drilling a well to produce water, shall meet the following requirements to be exempt from public hearings; (i) meets all applicable spacing requirements as noted in District Rule 4.1; (ii) the rig supply well is located on the property on which the drilling rig is located, or within the contiguous boundaries of the property in which the drilling rig is located; (iii) the rig supply well is used with a rig that is actively engaged in drilling production well; (iv) the water is produced solely for the purpose of providing water that is necessary for the actual drilling of the production well; (v) plugged within ninety (90) days after the completion of the well; or (vi) converted into a District monitoring well.[Amended [Added April 11, 2023]]; [Amended October , 2024] - A new well that is (A) equipped so that it is incapable of producing more than 25,000 gallons of groundwater per day; (B) used or will be used by a person or a household solely for a domestic activity and/or watering livestock; and (C) must minimally have two acres of water rights as determined by Rules 5.1.2.
+[Added October , 2024]